-Oil Type: 20W-50 conventional detergent motor oil
+Oil Type: SAE 20W-50 motor oil

+- 1. Locate the transmission oil tanks (B, Figure 21) by raising the seat plate of the unit. - 2.
 Check the oil level when the unit is cold.
-Locate the transmission oil reservoirs (A, Figure 20).
-The oil should be up to the "FULL COLD" mark (B).
-If the oil is below this level, proceed to step #2.
+The oil should be up to the "FULL COLD" mark (A) on the transmission oil tanks (B).
+If the oil is below this level, proceed to step #3.

-- 2. Before removing reservoir caps (C), make sure the area around the reservoir cap and fill neck of the reservoir is free of dust, dirt, or other debris.
-Remove the reservoir cap.

-- 3. Add oil up to the full cold mark.
+- 3. Before removing the tank cap (C), make sure that the area around the tank cap and fill neck of the tank is free of dust, dirt, and other debris.
+Remove the tank caps. - 4.
+Add oil up to the "FULL COLD" mark. - Re-install the tank cap. - 6.
+After adding oil to the tanks, it may be necessary to purge air from the hydraulic system.
+If the unit is not driving properly perform the Purging the Air from the Hydraulic System procedure.

-- 4. Reinstall the reservoir caps.